Home

 • Safety fencing broken down or through

-Once you've arrived at your checklist, and before the first volunteer heads out his or her door, determine where you'll report each line of your checklist.
+Once you have arrived at your neighborhood inventory checklist, and before the first volunteer heads out his or her door, determine where you will report each item on your checklist.

-For example, some items need to be reported to the building owner, some of your local code enforcement office of your municipal government, some to the town council or selectmen if there's no code enforcement officer, and depending on circumstances, some items need to be reported to law enforcement.
+For example, some items need to be reported to the building owner, some to your local code enforcement office of your municipal government, some to the town council or selectmen if there's no code enforcement officer, some might be appropriate for homeowner's associations, and depending on circumstances, some items need to be reported to law enforcement.

-The noise, congregating, and likely drug deals or prostitution fall in the latter category, but unsecured buildings also may need to go to law enforcement.
+Noise, congregating ("hanging out"), and likely drug deals or prostitution fall in the latter category, but unsecured buildings also may need to be referred to law enforcement.

-Traffic signals, signs, and street signs typically are handled by a public works department.
-Report a rat sighting to the health department, and a vicious dog or feral animals to an animal control office if you have one, or to a public health agency.
+Traffic signals, traffic-related signs, and street signs typically are handled by a public works department.
+Report a rat sighting to the health department, and a vicious dog or wild animals to an animal control office if you have one, or to a public health agency.

 You may want to use the information about new construction, facelifts, landscaping jobs, repainting, and other positive developments to recognize achievements in your neighborhood newsletter.